docutils/docutils/docutils/docs/user/latex.rst

 ==============

 In most cases, LaTeX code is not the desired end-format of the document.
-LaTeX offers many ways to generate PDF documents from the LaTeX source, including:
+There are several programs to generate PDF documents from the LaTeX source,
+including:

 _`pdflatex`
   Generates a PDF document directly from the LaTeX file.